JoseJX/analogue-pocket-patches/README.md

 [Yoshi](#yoshi) | GB
 [Yoshi's Cookie](#yoshis-cookie) | GB
 [Zoop](#zoop) | GB

+## How to Use the Patches

+You will need [IPS patching software](https://www.marcrobledo.com/RomPatcher.js/), the IPS patch for your chosen game and the specific ROM revision for the patch, making sure to match the MD5 provided.
+Once the IPS patch is applied you will need to change the file extension from `.gb` to `.pocket` and place them in a `GB Studio` folder on the root of your microSD card.
+Please make sure to keep the filename short, longer filenames appear to cause trouble.

+Please note that link cable functionality and the real-time clock are not supported in GB Studio mode.

 ## 007 James Bond - The World is Not Enough